How To Delete a Local and Remote Git Branch

 git branch -D branch_name

-If you are checked into the branch you want to remove you’ll get the following message:
+If you try to remove the current branch, you’ll get the following message:

 error: Cannot delete branch 'branch_name' checked out at '/path/to/repository'

-You can’t delete an active branch.
+You can’t delete the branch you’re currently on.
 First, switch to another branch and then delete the

 Delete a Remote Git Branch